odennav/kubeadm-ansible-ubuntu/README.md

    - k8snode1
    - k8snode2

-   These servers are located in different subnets compared to your development machine (dev node):
+   These servers are located in different subnets compared to your development machine (ansible node):
    - devbuild

 ## Getting Started